Adarsh Kumar Goel: Career

-Justice Adarsh Kumar Goel did his B.A.
-(Hons.) and LL.B. from Panjab University.
-He was enrolled as an Advocate with the Bar Council of Punjab and Haryana on 16 July 1974.
+Adarsh Kumar Goel received a Bachelor of Arts (Hons.) and Bachelor of Laws from Panjab University.
+He was enrolled as an advocate with the Bar Council of Punjab and Haryana on 16 July 1974.
 He practised before the High Court of Punjab and Haryana for about five years and before the Supreme Court of India and Delhi High Court for about 22 years.
-He was designated as Senior Advocate by the Supreme Court on 11 February 1999.
-He was elevated as Judge of the Punjab and Haryana High Court on 2 July 2001.
-Justice Goel was appointed Executive Chairman, Haryana State Legal Services Authority on 17 May 2005.
-He was the Chief Justice (Acting) of the Punjab and Haryana High Court from 2 May 2011 till he joined as the Senior most Judge of the Gauhati High Court on 12 September 2011.
-Thereafter, he was sworn in as Chief Justice of the Gauhati High Court on 20 December 2011.
-He was then sworn in as Chief Justice of the Odisha High Court on 12 October 2013.
-Justice Goel was elevated as Judge of Supreme Court and assumed charge on 7 July 2014.
+He was designated as senior advocate by the Supreme Court on 11 February 1999.
+He was elevated as judge of the Punjab and Haryana High Court on 2 July 2001.
+Goel was appointed executive chairman of the Haryana State Legal Services Authority on 17 May 2005.
+He was the acting chief justice of the Punjab and Haryana High Court from 2 May 2011 until he joined as the senior most judge of the Gauhati High Court on 12 September 2011.
+Thereafter, he was sworn in as chief justice of the Gauhati High Court on 20 December 2011.
+He was then sworn in as chief justice of the Odisha High Court on 12 October 2013.
+Justice Goel was elevated as a judge of Supreme Court and assumed office on 7 July 2014.
 Thereafter, he was appointed the Chairperson of the National Green Tribunal, New Delhi.